How FluidForming is Different: Forging vs. Forming

 FluidForming is a modern, bladder-free reinvention of traditional hydroforming.
-FluidForming achieves a greater degree of detail, strength, and repeatability than any existing legacy hydroforming or metal forming method by utilizing water pressures up to 4,000 bar (60,000 psi).
+By utilizing water pressures up to 4,000 bar (60,000 psi), it achieves a greater degree of detail, strength, and repeatability than any existing legacy hydroforming or metal forming method.

-Traditional, bladder-based sheet metal hydroforming is a popular metal forming process based on a mid-20th century patent for a process originally called hydramolding.
-Although minor improvements to hydroforming were introduced over the years, the FluidForming process and FormBalancer technology mark the most significant advancement in the metal forming and manufacturing in more than half a century.
+Traditional, bladder-based sheet metal hydroforming is based on a hydromolding patent that's nearly 100 years old.
+Although minor improvements to hydroforming were introduced over the years, the FluidForming process and FormBalancer metal forming press mark the most significant advancement in the metal forming and manufacturing in more than half a century.

-What is metal forming & how FluidForming is different?
+What is metal forming & how FluidForming is different from forging or hydroforming?

 Metal forming is the general term for a variety of different manufacturing processes that deform metal into a desired shape or geometry.